simz089s/DOEVisualizer/README.md

 1. [Install Julia language](https://julialang.org/downloads/).
 This was tested on the Long-Term Support (LTS) version 1.6.7 but it should probably work on the newer version.
 2. Install Julia extra package dependencies:
    1. Open a terminal/command line/console/shell and go to this project's root directory/folder.
 So basically the directory/folder containing `Manifest.toml`, `Project.toml`, `/src`, `/cfg`, etc.
+      1. On Windows, you can use the Start Menu search bar for "Windows PowerShell" and open that.
+      2. Then type `cd C:/Users/blablablabla/Downloads/DOEVisualizer` (change the path to wherever you downloaded this folder).
    2. Open a Julia REPL/shell by running the command `julia`.
 The Julia executable (e.g. `julia.exe` for a Windows computer, but Julia works on Mac OS and Linux too) must be in your `PATH`.
    3. If not, you need to know where Julia was installed on the computer.
 Usually somewhere like `C:/Users/username/AppData/Local/Programs/Julia-1.6.7`, where `username` is your Windows accounts folder name and `Julia-1.6.7` should be replaced with your Julia version, for a Windows computer.
 Your computer might be different.
 To run Julia (open a Julia REPL/shell) this way, you would run the command `C:/Users/username/AppData/Local/Programs/Julia-1.6.7/bin/julia.exe` (replace the version number if needed).
 If you installed the portable version of Julia, you should probably know where the `julia.exe` is (e.g. your `/Downloads` folder).
    4. Once inside the Julia REPL/shell, type `using Pkg` and press _Enter_.